-As of December 31, 2019, as a result of our prospective change of accounting, TBAs are classified as financial derivatives, rather than investments, as was the case as of December 31, 2018.
 Typically, we hold a net short position in TBAs.
 The amounts of net short TBAs, as well as of other hedging instruments, may fluctuate according to the size of our investment portfolio as well as according to how we view market dynamics as favoring the use of one hedging instrument or another.
-As of December 31, 2019 and 2018, we had a net short notional TBA position of \$1.1 billion and \$293.7 million, respectively.
+As of December 31, 2020 and 2019, we had a net short notional TBA position of \$0.4 billion and \$1.1 billion, respectively.
+The size of the net short notional TBA position declined primarily because we reduced our TBA short positions in connection with our strategic reduction of the size of our Agency specified pool portfolio in March, and because we increased the amount of long TBAs held for investment.